Skip to main content

 Introduction

-The Music course prepares students for university-level studies and careers in all aspects of music and other creative industries.
-To support our students’ musical development, we have a team of 15 visiting instrumental music teachers who provide specialised instruction in voice, woodwind, brass, string, percussion instruments, bagpipes, electric guitar, bass, and drums.
-These expert teachers visit our school weekly, offering individual lessons and guidance further to enhance our students’ musical skills and techniques.
+The Music course at our school stands out for its comprehensive preparation of students for university-level studies and careers in all aspects of music and other creative industries.
+What sets us apart is our team of 15 visiting instrumental music teachers, each an expert in their field, who provide specialised instruction in a wide range of instruments.
+These teachers visit our school weekly, offering individual lessons and guidance to enhance our students’ musical skills and techniques.

-Students are strongly encouraged to participate in the Department’s highly regarded music performance groups.
-These include the Symphony Orchestra, the Concert Band, the Big Band, Grammarphonics, Grammar Virtuosi, the Pipe Band and Wind Band, Concertante String Orchestra and Chamber Music Ensembles.
-These groups perform regularly and strive for excellence, showcasing their talents in both internal and external performances and competitions throughout the year.
+Participation in the Department’s highly regarded music performance groups is not just encouraged, it’s a gateway to excellence.
+These groups, including the Symphony Orchestra, the Concert Band, the Big Band, Grammarphonics, Grammar Virtuosi, the Pipe Band and Wind Band, Concertante String Orchestra and Chamber Music Ensembles, perform regularly and strive for excellence.
+They showcase their talents in internal and external performances and competitions, providing our students with a platform to shine throughout the year.

-The Music program has a history of producing outstanding musicians and scholars.
-Many of our students have excelled in academic music studies and performance, and have established careers as professional musicians in New Zealand and internationally.
+The Music program has a rich history of nurturing outstanding musicians and scholars.
+Our students have not only excelled in academic music studies and performance but have also established successful careers as professional musicians, both in New Zealand and internationally.
+This track record of success is a testament to the quality of our program and the potential it holds for our current and future students.

 • To develop music performance skills